PoisotLab/ms_betacov_mapping/README.md

 spillover itself - likely increases the random chance of a virus with the raw genomic components required for the potential to infect humans.

-## Global distribution of spillover risk
+## Human occupancy drives different levels of effective risk globally

 Based on the previous result, we extracted the yellow component of the risk map (TP add methods), to provide a single measure of risk varying between 0 and 1.